Boxing fans: Should you watch KSI vs Logan Paul 2?

 How did the KSI vs Logan Paul 2 fight come about?

 Olatunji and fellow British YouTube personality Joe Weller settled a Twitter beef with an amateur boxing match in February 2018 at the Copper Box Arena in London.
 Olatunji, a former high school athlete, won by TKO in the third round and won a “YouTube Boxing Championship” belt.
 The fight drew a live audience of 1.6 million people live and another 24 million over the next week.

 Olatunji then called out Logan Paul among others, and Paul picked up the gauntlet.
 The pair staged their fight three weeks later in Manchester, England as a YouTube PPV event.
 The fight ended as a majority draw.
-One million plus people ponied up $10 each to watch, generating $11 million, plus another $3.5 million for the live gate.
+One million-plus people ponied up $10 each to watch.
+Do the math.
+It generated $11 million, plus another $3.5 million for the live gate.
 Few gates in boxing today make that kind of money.

-The pair agreed to a rematch tonight under professional rules and fully sanctioned by the California State Athletic Commission.
 Matchroom Boxing promoter Eddie Hearn smelled money, and here we are with KSI vs Logan Paul 2.
+The pair agreed to a rematch tonight fully sanctioned by the California State Athletic Commission.

 The pair will fight six three-minute rounds, no headgear, with all professional rules in place.
-Paul and KSI weighed in as cruiserweights, 199.25 for Paul, 193.25 for KSI.
+Paul and KSI weighed in as cruiserweights, 199.25 for Paul and 193.25 for KSI.

-Paul is being trained by former heavyweight champion Shannon Briggs; KSI is being trained by undefeated cruiserweight Viddal Riley and Jeff Mayweather, uncle and former trainer of Floyd Mayweather.
-They’ve had proper training camps and didn’t completely embarrass themselves at all revealing themselves at the weigh-in.
+Paul is being trained by former heavyweight champion Shannon Briggs.
+KSI is being trained by undefeated cruiserweight Viddal Riley and Jeff Mayweather, uncle and former trainer of Floyd Mayweather.
+They’ve had proper training camps and didn’t completely embarrass themselves revealing all at the weigh-in.

 Are you mad, boxing bro?